 For all 8mm * 150mm twist leg anchors we suggest using a 17mm diameter bit

-These are not stock diameter bits and can be ordered from us or likely require special order from a drill bit supplier however will ensure sufficient inference fit to enable retention but prevent anchor jamming.
+These are not stock diameter bits and can be ordered from us or likely require special order from a drill bit supplier however will ensure sufficient interference fit to enable retention but prevent anchor jamming.
 Using a 14mm or 18mm diameter will eliminate all of the interference fit but won't adversely affect strength.

 Special note regarding notching

-Whether to notch / provide a recess in the rock for the eye is often debated however foremost is that the EN959 certification does not require notching for the assessment.
+Whether to notch / provide a recess in the rock for the eye is often debated however foremost is that the EN959 certification does not require notching for the certification assessment.
 We do not supply welded eye glue-in anchors, which can benefit from counter sinking because the weld creates a stress riser which happens to be at the rock eye interface.
 That said we recommend notching / counter sinking / for larger eye glue ins because a) it prevents a rope trap beneath the eye b) lessens the eye profile c) resists some flexing.
 Notching does not necessarily need to be deep to improve the profile of a glue-in and eliminate any catching of the rope beneath the eye.
 Note that notching can make glue-in anchor extraction harder when coring because the eye cannot be readily cut away by a cordless angle grinder.

 Notching is particularly an issue for softer rock and so counter sinking is standard practice for example in climbing areas such as the Blue Mountains of Australia.
 Our smaller eye glue-ins do not not need to be counter sunk however ensure that the eye is supported by the rock surface.